FREE Ground Shipping and USPS Priority Shipping on U.S. online orders over $30.

 What Is Chlorella And What Is It Good For?

 What is chlorella?
-If you want a simple answer, chlorella is a single-cell green alga - but that doesn't really do it justice.
+As a simple answer, chlorella is a single-cell green alga - but that doesn't really do it justice.

-Two and a half billion years ago - long before dinosaurs roamed the planet - alga was king.
+Two and a half billion years ago - before dinosaurs - alga was king.
 These tiny single-celled "primitive” plants took up residence in every nook and cranny on Earth and spent their time transforming sunlight and carbon dioxide into sugars.

-Chlorella survived numerous dramatic shifts in climate as the Earth went through ice ages and tropical lulls.
-It has survived shifts in tectonic plates.
+Chlorella survived numerous dramatic shifts in climate as the Earth went through ice ages and tropical lulls due to its tough and self-reliant properties.
 It has seen the arrival and disappearance of thousands of animal and plant species.
-And it has witnessed the tides of human history over the last dozen or so millennia.

-- Chlorella is a single-celled organism, with a very simple structure overall.
-It embodies the genius of simplicity.
+- Chlorella is a single-celled organism, with a very simple structure.

-- Chlorella's chloroplasts are one of the most concentrated sources of the pigment chlorophyll on the planet.
+- Chlorella's chloroplasts are one of the most concentrated sources of chlorophyll on the planet.
 This makes it a very effective producer of stored energy through photosynthesis.

-- A cell nucleus stockpiled with nucleic acids.
-Chlorella researcher Dr. Minchinori Kimura found chlorella is 10% RNA and 3% DNA.
-This makes it the highest known food source of nucleic acids.
+- A cell nucleus with nucleic acids.
+Chlorella is one of the highest known food source of nucleic acids.

-- A unique growth hormone, called Chlorella Growth Factor (CGF).
+- A unique component, called Chlorella Growth Factor (CGF).
 CGF allows chlorella to reproduce extremely rapidly.

-- A rich supply of nutrients including B vitamins, vitamin A, lutein, magnesium, vitamin D, vitamin C, iron, calcium, zinc, and phosphorus.
-Chlorella also has more protein per ounce than most other organisms and contains a good supply of healthy fats.
+- A supply of nutrients including B vitamins, vitamin A, lutein, vitamin D, and iron.

-- A tough cell wall that protects chlorella's interior contents like a fortress.
+- A tough cell wall that protects chlorella's interior contents.

-- These characteristics have allowed chlorella to survive on this planet longer than most other organisms.
+These characteristics, along with many more, have allowed chlorella to survive on this planet longer than most other organisms.

 Interestingly enough, these traits also have imbued chlorella with the kind of nutrition that makes chlorella a superfood among superfoods.

-- Chlorella's rich supply of chlorophyll makes it a powerful internal cleanser.
-Used for wound-care and dental products, chlorophyll has a long track record as one of nature's best purifiers.
+- Chlorella's rich supply of chlorophyll makes it an internal cleanser.
+Chlorophyll has a long track record as one of nature's best purifiers.

-- Nucleic acids have been associated with speeding tissue recovery and fighting aging.
-Chlorella's rich supply of nucleic acid may be a factor in how it supports cellular regeneration.
+- Nucleic acids have been associated with supporting tissue recovery and healthy aging.
+Chlorella's nucleic acid content may be a factor in how it supports cellular regeneration.

-- Chlorella's rich supply of nutrients feeds your body what it needs to perform optimally.
+- Chlorella's nutrients feeds your body what it may need to perform optimally.
 It's one of the few plant sources that contains Active B12- the kind of vitamin B12 our bodies can use.

 What Is Chlorella Good For?